Skip to main page content

 Access keys NCBI Homepage MyNCBI Homepage Main Content Main Navigation

 .
-2025 Jun 27:qcaf038.
+2025 Nov 4;11(7):1091-1107.

 doi: 10.1093/ehjqcco/qcaf038.
-Online ahead of print.

-Pregnancy outcomes in women with heritable thoracic aortic disease: data from the EORP ESC Registry of Pregnancy and Cardiac disease (ROPAC) III
+Pregnancy outcomes in women with heritable thoracic aortic disease: data from the EORP ESC registry of pregnancy and cardiac disease (ROPAC) III

 Collaborators, Affiliations

-Pregnancy outcomes in women with heritable thoracic aortic disease: data from the EORP ESC Registry of Pregnancy and Cardiac disease (ROPAC) III
+Pregnancy outcomes in women with heritable thoracic aortic disease: data from the EORP ESC registry of pregnancy and cardiac disease (ROPAC) III

-P N J Peters et al. Eur Heart J Qual Care Clin Outcomes. .
+Puck N J Peters et al. Eur Heart J Qual Care Clin Outcomes. .

 Abstract

-Background and aims: The risk of pregnancy in women with heritable thoracic aortic disease (HTAD) is estimated to be high, but supporting data are scarce.
+Aims: The risk of pregnancy in women with heritable thoracic aortic disease (HTAD) is estimated to be high, but supporting data are scarce.
 The aim of this study is to prospectively investigate pregnancy outcomes to improve patient management and care.

-Results: In total, 176 pregnancies in 170 women (mean age 32 years, 56% primigravida) with HTAD were included: 122 with Marfan syndrome, 14 with Loeys-Dietz syndrome, ten with ACTA2 variants, and 30 with other diagnoses.
+Methods and results: The Registry of Pregnancy and Cardiac disease (ROPAC) III is a prospective global registry including pregnant women with known aortic pathology between 2018 and 2023.
+Cardiac, obstetric and fetal outcomes, beta-blocker use, and the impact of breastfeeding were investigated.
+Additionally, changes in aortic diameters were assessed.
+In total, 176 pregnancies in 170 women (mean age 32 years, 56% primigravida) with HTAD were included: 122 with Marfan syndrome, 14 with Loeys-Dietz syndrome, 10 with ACTA2 variants, and 30 with other diagnoses.
 There was no maternal or neonatal mortality, while six (3.4%) fetal deaths occurred.
 Thirteen (7.6%) women suffered a major adverse cardiac event (MACE), including six (3.5%) aortic dissections (three during and three after pregnancy).
 Beta-blockers were used throughout pregnancy by 83 (47%) women.
-Women taking beta-blockers did not experience less MACE, aortic dissection or aortic growth.
-Breastfeeding women had a significantly lower occurrence of MACE compared to non-breastfeeding women.
+Women taking beta-blockers did not experience less MACE, aortic dissection, or aortic growth.
+Breastfeeding women had a significantly lower occurrence of MACE compared with non-breastfeeding women.
 The aortic diameter showed significant growth during pregnancy.

 Keywords: ACTA2; Aortic dissection; Heritable thoracic aortic disease; Loeys-Dietz; Marfan; Pregnancy.